jeveleth/redis-proxy/README.md

 #### A list of the requirements that you did not implement and the reasons for omitting them.
 * Sequential concurrent processing (Confused about setting max connections on server)
-* Parallel concurrent processing (Ran out of time)
-* Redis client protocol (Ran out of time)

-Sequential concurrent processing
         Multiple clients are able to concurrently connect to the proxy (up to some configurable maximum limit) without adversely impacting the functional behaviour of the proxy.
 When multiple clients make concurrent requests to the proxy, it is acceptable for them to be processed sequentially (i.e. a request from the second only starts processing after the first request has completed and a response has been returned to the first client).

-Bonus Requirements
+* Bonus Requirements (Ran out of time)

         The requirements below add some additional complexity to the design and can be implemented as a bonus.
 However, we strongly encourage candidates who are applying for a role which has a strong backend systems focus to implement these as well.

-Parallel concurrent processing
+* Parallel concurrent processing

-Multiple clients are able to concurrently connect to the proxy (up to some configurable maximum limit) without adversely impacting the functional behaviour of the proxy.
+        Multiple clients are able to concurrently connect to the proxy (up to some configurable maximum limit)without adversely impacting the functional behaviour of the proxy.
 When multiple clients make concurrent requests to the proxy, it would execute a number of these requests (up to some configurable limit) in parallel (i.e. in a way so that one request does not have to wait for another one to complete before it starts processing).

-Redis client protocol
+* Redis client protocol

         Clients interface to the Redis proxy through a subset of the Redis protocol (as opposed to using the HTTP protocol).
 The proxy should implement the parts of the Redis protocol that is required to meet this specification.